mac-theobio/QMEE/README.md

 * update_all: remake the site
 * push_all: remake the site; push the main directory and all of the active subdirectories (sometimes with separate commits)
 * local_site: remake the site and open a local-file-based version
-* old_site: open a local-file-based version of the 2019 site from the gh-pages directory
 * NOTE that rules which commit will open an editor for you (set variable MSEDITOR to control editor identity)

 ## Data directory